-This one is last but not least- many excellent product flounder because of poor delivery.
+This one is last but not least- much excellent product flounder because of poor delivery.
 Why?
 I think it has to do with the fact that delivering a great product is exciting but attending to all the details around delivering it to a customer is perceived as boring.
-In a healthy organization, delivery is highly process (checklist) driven and tightly linked to the output from development and planned discovery from the customer.
+In a healthy organization, delivery is highly processes (checklist) driven and tightly linked to the output from development and planned discovery from the customer.

-Four tell tale signs you have a healthy Delivery process:
+Four telltale signs you have a healthy delivery process:

 - Well Delineated Transition from Development to Delivery

 Are all the things you need to do to make sure you can upgrade to the new release and enable customers on it well described?
 Implemented in a systematic way?

 Inevitably, customers about new features will arise during development that just can’t be answered without a direct interface to customers.
 Are the seeds of discovery planted during delivery?